justinjramalho/justinjramalho/README.md

 # 👋 Hi, I’m Justin J. Ramalho

-An Educator, Technologist, and UX Research & Design (R&D) professional, with expertise in clinical reasoning and cybersecurity compliance, dedicated to crafting experiences that inspire innovative thinkers to become doers.
+An Educator, Technologist, and UX Research & Design professional, with expertise in clinical reasoning and cybersecurity compliance, dedicated to crafting experiences that inspire innovative thinkers to become doers.

 <!---